Providing Ready-To-Use Leadership Tools. Sign-up for Free Tools

 Basically, Trump's message is to expect problems and move as quickly as you can to overcome them.
 Efficiency is key.
 Don’t let one problem destroy the momentum you've worked so hard to create.

-The author reminds us of the old saying, “If you don’t have a problem, you don’t have a job.”
+When you are being paid by someone, they expect you to be a problem solver.
+Trump reminds us of the old saying, “If you don’t have a problem, you don’t have a job.”

 Don’t be discouraged by the work involved in overcoming your learning curve, embrace it – because the more we learn and become proficient at leveraging our newfound knowledge, the more value we will be to the world.